jonas-fuchs/virHEAT/README.md

 <img src="./virheat.png" alt="virHEAT logo" />

-**virHEAT is a tool to visualize vcf files as a heatmap and map positions to a gff file.**
+**virHEAT is a tool to visualize vcfs as a heatmap and map mutations to respective genes.**